 Finding work once you've decided to go freelance can be tricky.
+Whether you want to become a freelance writer, UX designer, or motion photographer, the starting point is always the same - finding work..
 There are a million freelancer job sites out there, but the quality of work on offer can be alarmingly low.
 But of course, there’s good work on offer if you know where to look.

 To land the juiciest gigs, you have to specialise.
 The best clients won’t be listing their freelance and contract jobs on any of the mass-marketing job boards, so you’ll need to find the best freelance job sites in your niche.